-- There is sufficient liquidity in the market (taking into account stressed conditions) to be able to buy an asset in the same class and credit quality with the compensation provided, or if not, that the compensation is otherwise sufficient (for example, it is sufficient to buy a corporate bond of the same or higher rating). - 2.44 The PRA accepts that there is a range of possible approaches that can be used to calibrate the maximal spreads.
+- Explicit consideration has been given to the impact of asset spread narrowing and/or gilt spread widening scenarios on the sufficiency of the compensation.
+The scenarios considered should be extreme enough to allow the firm to be able to demonstrate that there is negligible risk of the modified Spens clause not providing sufficient compensation in the future. - There is sufficient liquidity in the market (taking into account stressed conditions) to be able to buy an asset of the same class and credit quality with the compensation provided, or if not, that the compensation is otherwise sufficient (for example, it is sufficient to buy a corporate bond of the same or higher rating).

+2.44 The PRA accepts that there is a range of possible approaches that can be used to calibrate the maximal spreads.
 The PRA considers that scenario testing would provide a useful sense check as well as a means of ensuring a consistent standard is applied across firms.
 For example, the PRA would expect firms to investigate a scenario where spreads return to historically low levels over the period for which spread data is readily available and appropriate to the exposures in question and consider whether compensation would be sufficient in that case.
-Firms should consider explicitly such a scenario test in arriving at their maximum make-whole clauses. - 2.45 Firms should also take into account the following in calibrating the maximal spreads: - where firms are using index data in their analysis it should be noted that while there is no requirement to replace cash flows using the 'average' bond that the index represents, equally firms should not rely on being able to replace cash flows with the cheapest bond in the index; - in assessing whether sufficient replacement assets are available to replace cash flows, firms should confirm that the replacement assets under consideration would be MA eligible; - the maximum make-whole clauses should be kept under active review to ensure that any new purchases of assets with prepayment options would provide adequate compensation; and - firms should consider carefully the impact of extreme spread-narrowing scenarios beyond those considered in setting their maximum make-whole spreads.
+Firms should consider explicitly such a scenario test in arriving at their maximum make-whole clauses.

+2.45 Firms should also take into account the following in calibrating the maximal spreads:

+- where firms are using index data in their analysis it should be noted that while there is no requirement to replace cash flows using the 'average' bond that the index represents, equally firms should not rely on being able to replace cash flows with the cheapest bond in the index; - in assessing whether sufficient replacement assets are available to replace cash flows, firms should confirm that the replacement assets under consideration would be MA eligible; - the maximum make-whole clauses should be kept under active review to ensure that any new purchases of assets with prepayment options would provide adequate compensation; and - firms should consider carefully the impact of extreme spread-narrowing scenarios beyond those considered in setting their maximum make-whole spreads.
 These scenarios should also involve consideration of wide-scale upgrading of asset ratings.
-The risk of mass early redemptions in such scenarios should be explicitly considered in firms' ORSAs, along with their plans to manage or mitigate the risk in these extreme scenarios. - 2.46 If there is no make-whole clause as described above, an alternative arrangement may be appropriate if it has an equivalent effect.
-However, the effectiveness of the arrangement should be demonstrated and firms should also take account of the considerations set out above.
+The risk of mass early redemptions in such scenarios should be explicitly considered in firms' ORSAs, along with their plans to manage or mitigate the risk in these extreme scenarios.

+2.46 If there is no make-whole clause as described above, an alternative arrangement may be appropriate if it has an equivalent effect.
+However, firms should be able to demonstrate that the arrangements are effective and firms should also take account of the considerations set out above.